onielrosario/Live-Streaming-App/README.md

 - I chose UICollectionView over UITableView to display the list of videos because there is more freedom in designing UICollectionViewCells, control the separation insets and sizes.
-- Brainstorming the flow was not very difficult taking in cosideration the functionalities are minimal within the application. but implementing the ViewModel architecture took me some time to understand.
+- Brainstorming the flow was not very difficult taking in cosideration the functionalities are minimal within the application.
+I listed the help i needed to build the flow i wanted.
+I spend a day searching for helpers implementations and understand how they work. for example:
+ AppUtility custom tool to control the Device orientation depending in Which view I am.
+ How to model the sources, transfer data, and extensions to help users If there are any errors. but implementing the ViewModel architecture took me some time to understand.
 - Playback control was very challenging, I started building my own playback control from scratch and this is what took me few day to grasp and implement.
 Later on i learned iOS provide default custom playback controls and this made this project easier to complete.